KarrLab/paper_cell_sys__guidelines_4_repro_models_2020/README.md

 ## Overview
 This Git repository contains code and data that were used to create Table 2, Standards and tools ordered by estimated influence.
-The table can be reproduced by following the instructions below.
+Reproduce the table by following the instructions below.

 ## Prerequisites